 CMT & Public Radio Tulsa Podcast

-This fall, you’ll have the chance to learn even more about some of the greatest works of classical music, as our Masterworks in 10 Minutes or Less podcast returns for its second season.
-Join Classical Tulsa host Jason Heilman for bite-sized audio introductions to six of the pieces on Chamber Music Tulsa’s streaming and live 2020-21 season, complete with a quick historical background and highlights from the musical themes.
+This fall, you’ll have the chance to learn even more about some of the greatest works of classical music, as our Masterworks in 10 Minutes or Less podcast returns for its fifth season.
+Join Classical Tulsa host Jason Heilman for bite-sized audio introductions to some of the pieces on Chamber Music Tulsa’s 70th Anniversary Season, complete with a quick historical background and highlights from the musical themes.

 Kevin Puts and Miró Quartet

 Join Pulitzer Prize-winning composer, Kevin Puts, and Miró Quartet violinist, Daniel Ching, as they discuss fascinating "behind-the-scene" insights into the composing and performing Puts latest String Quartet, "Home"!